sanksan/tics/README.md

 ## Solution approach
-The solution to this problem splits the concerns into separate package/classes.
-Each class is built to focus on one concern and is open for extension.

-The service implementation
+The details to the ticket service implementation is described below.

 ### Data structures

+1. Ticket Hold area (Min heap)
+    - A hold will be added to the min heap on successful reservation hold.
+The min heap stores objects based on its expiration timestamp.
+The expired entries cleaned up by scheduled timer on periodic intervals.
+2. Available Seat pool (Map (block size -> seat blocks))
+    - Stored as map of block size to available seatBlock blocks.
+For example a venue layout of 2 X 5, will store the available blocks as 5 : (Row 1, starting col 1), (Row 2, starting col 1).
-Available Seat counter - (AtomicInteger) - gets updated on ticket hold and hold expiry.
+3. Available Seat counter (AtomicInteger)
+    - gets updated on ticket hold and hold expiry.
-Ticket Hold - 			 (Min heap - expiry timestamp) - added on hold; expired entries cleaned up by scheduled timer Available Seat pool - (Map of block size to available seatBlock blocks) -

 ### Hold/expiry:-
  The ticket holds are queued up in min heap using the hold's expiry timestamp.
 The service implementation holds a timer